List of N Idioms:

 - Try to keep your nose clean tonight when you go out.

-- When I was younger I actively looked for any reason to fight, but I’ve kept my nose clean since I started college.
+- When I was younger I always wanted to fight, but I’ve kept my nose clean since I started college.

 keep one’s nose out of something: to not get involved in something.